What is in this leaflet

 Please note that INFLUVAC TETRA will only protect you against the four types of influenza virus used to make the vaccine.
 It will not protect you from influenza caused by other types of influenza virus or from infections with other agents causing flu-like symptoms (such as the common cold).

 Influenza is an infectious illness.
 Influenza is spread by small droplets from the nose, throat or mouth of an infected person.
 Symptoms of influenza begin 48 hours after coming into contact with the virus.
 These consist of chills, fever, generalised aches and pains, headache and respiratory symptoms (sore throat, runny nose, cough).
 The severity and type of symptoms can vary.
 Most people recover completely within a week.
 The risk of serious complications (e.g. pneumonia and death) is greater in very young, very old and chronically ill persons.

-INFLUVAC TETRA can be used in adults over the age of 18 years.
+INFLUVAC TETRA can be used in adults and children over the age of 3 years.